Teyras/MT/text/chapters/430_containers_implementation.md

 handle mutliple versions of a runtime environment without significant effort, which would contribute to the reproducibility of assignment evaluations.

+We could also implement a middle-ground approach that puts the worker inside a container (like the first approach), but only with a single runtime environment.
+This would make it easier to create single-use runtime environments.
+However, a worker could only evaluate submissions in a single environment at any given time.
+It would be a responsibility of the broker to instruct the host running the worker to switch to a different image, which makes this approach impractical.

-From these two possible approaches, we selected the second one.
-The main reason for this choice is that it makes it easier to maintain a set of curated runtime environments created by exercise authors, which would require administrators to modify the main worker image each time somebody wishes to create a new runtime environment.
+From the two basic approaches, we selected the second one.
+The main reason for this choice is that it makes it easier to maintain a set of curated runtime environments created by exercise authors.
+With the first approach, this would require administrators to modify the main worker image each time somebody wishes to create a new runtime environment.
+Furthermore, the second approach makes it much simpler to create single use environments that will only be used for a small set of exercises.

 In our implementation, we shall deploy a registry instance to be used by the workers and the Web API server, without being directly accessible to the public.